Vikhyat2603/Machine-Learning-From-Scratch/Genetic Algorithms + Neural Networks/README.md

-# Using Genetic Algorithms to train Neural Networks - built from scratch on NumPy
+# Using Genetic Algorithms to train Neural Networks - built from scratch w/ NumPy

 ## Files:
 #### - activationFunctions.py